-Framer Motion: The Complete Guide for React & Next.js Developers
+Framer Motion: Complete React & Next.js Guide 2026

 Abstract motion blur representing smooth animations in web development

+After optimizing animation performance across a dozen enterprise Next.js codebases and dealing with complex hydration mismatches, I’ve seen firsthand how layout jank can destroy user experience.
 I’ve shipped Framer Motion in production apps handling millions of users.
-This guide distills those lessons: what actually works, what breaks under pressure, and the patterns worth adopting.
-Skip the theory.
-This is the practical playbook.
+This guide distills those lessons: what actually works, what breaks under pressure, and the patterns worth adopting to ensure smooth hardware acceleration.

-TL;DR: Replace <div> with <motion.div>, define animations with initial/animate/exit props, wrap conditionally rendered elements in AnimatePresence with a unique key, and stick to transform/opacity for 60fps performance.
-Use LazyMotion with domAnimation to cut bundle size from 30kb to 15kb.
+TL;DR: Replace <div> with <motion.div>, define animations with initial/animate/exit props, wrap conditionally rendered elements in AnimatePresence with a unique key, and stick to transform/opacity for 60fps performance on the compositor thread.

 Getting Started